 What To Look For in Doorbell Cameras

-- Durability: Look for a model that works in a wide temperature range, with an IP rating of at least 65, meaning it’s dust-tight and water-resistant.3
+- Durability: Look for a model that works in a wide temperature range, with an IP rating of at least 65, meaning it’s dust-tight and water-resistant.1

 - Power: While there are wireless video doorbells available, if you have existing doorbell wiring, you may opt for a hardwired version.
 Note that this could complicate installation, so you may want to hire a professional in some cases.
 Wireless options, on the other hand, are very easy to install with few tools.
-However, take into account battery life and whether it’s a rechargeable battery.
+However, take into account battery life and whether it’s a rechargeable or replaceable battery.
+Rechargeable batteries are more cost-efficient, as you won’t need to buy batteries on a regular basis.

 - Video resolution: Look for video doorbells with resolutions of at least 1080p video, the current standard in the home security industry.